khanhnguyen15/project-madam-website/index.md

 Here are some of the main takeaways from all the analyses performed:
 > **About 80% of the time you see a quote in an article, it will be from a man.** This percentage has been <em>very</em> slowly decreasing throughout the past 5 years.

 > **About 80% of quoted speakers are male.** Again, a very slight decrease has been happening, together with the increase of female speakers.
+No positive trend observed in transgender, genderfluid or non-binary speakers.

 > **Men talk about business and sports, women about business and government**.
 Other genders tend to talk more uniformly throughout topics. **The least observed topics are Climate Change and LGBT all around.**

 > **Liberal websites tend to show more positive quotes from women, conservative websites do the opposite.**

-> **Men's quotes are in general more complex than women's quotes, and conservative news sources choose all-round more complex quotes than liberal sources.**
+> **In general, men's quotes are more complex than women's quotes, and conservative news sources choose, on average, more complex quotes than liberal sources.**

 <br/>
 <br/>

 # Final Words
 The results showed in this article do not leave us with much hope for the state of gender representation in news websites.
 Journalists must start making some big changes to the way they handle quotes.
 They need to provide a bigger platform for women and speakers from minority genders.
 They need to talk more about some of the most pressing issues in modern society, like Climate Change and LGBT issues.
-They should try to close the gaps we've seen in the quotes' sentiments.
+They should try to close the gaps we've seen in the quotes' sentiments and textual complexity.

 News articles reach hundreds of millions of people, and a portion of them rely almost exclusively on these articles to shape their view of the world.
-Therefore, gender biases in these articles can propagate into the mindsets of the population and thus into their actions.
+Therefore, the gender biases present in these articles can propagate into the mindsets of the population and thus into their actions.

-In conclusion, we should **<em>Mind the Gender Gap</em>** prevalent in news articles, so we can close these gaps in the minds of the writers and the readers.
+In conclusion, we should **<em>Mind the Gender Gap</em>** prevalent in news articles, so we can close these gaps in the minds of the writers and the readers (see what we did there?).

 # The team
 > [André Charneca](https://www.linkedin.com/in/andr%C3%A9-charneca-664018222/)